Infineon/mtb-example-psoc-edge-power-measurements/README.md

 4. Use J25 (VBAT.MCU) on the PSOC&trade; Edge E84 baseboard to measure the IBAT current consumption

-5. Remove the ferrite bead (FB1) on the PSOC&trade; Edge E84 system-on-module (SoM) and connect two wires across them to measure the IDDD current consumption.
-Note that FB1 provides a good approximation closer to datasheet value but it does not include VDDQ, VDD.BAT, VDD.DSI and VDDA.
-You can also measure via J26 which includes some overheads as it supplies the SMIF Chip select pull-ups, I2C pullups, BT/WIFI SDIO interface, and AMIC signal conditioning circuits.
-Refer to [kit Schematics](https://www.infineon.com/KIT_PSE84_EVAL) for more details.
+5. Use J26 (MCU.1V8) on the PSOC&trade; Edge E84 baseboard to measure the IDDD current consumption.
+Note that J26 also includes VDDIO, which increases current consumption by 200nA in deep sleep off mode and more in other modes.

-## Rework for current measurement

-> **Note:** The following hardware reworks for current measurement are also mentioned in the **Rework for low power current measurement** section of the [PSOC&trade; Edge E84 Evaluation Kit guide](https://www.infineon.com/products/microcontroller/32-bit-psoc-arm-cortex/32-bit-psoc-edge-arm/psoc-edge-e84#Documents).

-This rework prevents current leakages that can occur in the PSOC&trade; Edge E84 Evaluation Kit.
-If this rework is not implemented, the measured current values may be up to a maximum of 100 uA higher in High Performance (HP) modes.

-Rework on PSOC&trade; Edge E84 SoM:

-- Remove R229, R230, and R247 resistors

-Rework on PSOC&trade; Edge E8 base board:

-- Remove R187 and R397 resistors

 ## Related resources